floresql/floresql.com/README.md

 ## Technologies Used

-While I'm still learning and adapting to new technologies, here are some of the key technologies and tools used in building FloresQL:
+While I'm still learning and adapting to new technologies, here are some of the key technologies and tools used in building floresql:

 - HTML5
 - CSS3